kingsmanrip/ERPversionBoss/invoice_testing_progress.md

 4. **Database Testing**:
    - Fixed database schema issues with invoice table
+   - Added base_amount and tax_amount columns to the database
+   - Created migration scripts for updating the schema
    - Verified all relationships and data validation functions

+5. **Form Improvements**:
+   - Added separate base_amount and tax_amount input fields
+   - Implemented JavaScript for auto-calculation of the total
+   - Added invoice description field for per-invoice descriptions
+   - Validated form functionality with actual data entry

 ## Conclusion
 The invoice functionality has been thoroughly tested and fixed.
 The system now reliably handles the entire invoice lifecycle from creation to PDF generation and deletion.
-All identified issues have been resolved, and the invoice module is now fully functional.
+All identified issues have been resolved, and the invoice module is now fully functional with an improved user interface for better data entry and management.